simonegasperoni/camunda-sec/README.md

 ### Communication layer: RabbitMQ
 In this SEC proposal, the message broker is RabbitMQ.
 RabbitMQ is easy to deploy on-premises and in the cloud.
 It supports multiple messaging protocols.
 RabbitMQ can be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.
 ### Business layer: Camunda
 The model of the SEC is executed in the Camunda workflow engine.
 In this way, all the logic implemented by the SEC is declaratively defined as well as the Saga diagram.
-It facilitates the maintainability of the software and the configurability.
+It facilitates the maintainability of the software.
 ### Storage layer: Postgres
 In this SEC proposal the Sagalog is stored in postgres in the following table: